kmayerb/clumptydumpty/README.md

 The steps are as follows:

 1. It ranks nodes by their degree (number of connections).
-Starting with the highest degree node, it removes all first degree neighbors (nodes directly connected to it).
+Starting with the highest degree node, it makes a clump from all the first degree neighbors (nodes directly connected to it), and the it removes them from further consideration.
 2. It then proceeds to the next highest degree node, taking into account the remaining neighbors.
 If the min_degree parameter is specified and greater than 1, it filters nodes based on this threshold.
 3. The output is a dictionary clumps where each key is a node (used as a "clump" representative) and its value is a list of the nodes in the clump (including itselt).